 Hoëla Barbedette grew up in the centre of Brittany (France).
 At the age of seven she started learning the celtic harp with Anne Auffret.
 Bathing in a Breton musical and cultural environment, attending a lot of week-long courses with many harpists while also learning other Breton folk wind instruments, and finally starting to play on stage for concerts or festoù-noz (dance evenings), she gradually developed her own playing style on the harp, tonic and creative.

-Hoëla belongs today to the new generation of harp players in Brittany.
-Among numerous and varied musical experiences, she recorded two albums in duo with the double-bass player Delphine Quenderff, one with the sixteen-musicians Breton band Norkst (the Kreiz Breizh Akademi project), where she uses a Starfish harp with quartertones levers, and also one with Bon Matin (a meeting of two harp players from France and a Flemish bagpipe player and an accordion player from Belgium).
+Among numerous and varied musical experiences, Hoëla recorded two albums in duo with the double-bass player Delphine Quenderff, one with the sixteen-musicians Breton band Norkst (the Kreiz Breizh Akademi project), where she uses a Starfish harp with quartertones levers, and one with Bon Matin (a meeting of two harp players from France and a Flemish bagpipe player and an accordion player from Belgium).